RT-Thread/rtthread-manual-doc/interrupt/interrupt.md

 …
 ```

-!!! note "NOTE"
-    Since shutting down the global interrupt will cause the entire system to fail to respond to the interrupt, when using the global interrupt as a means of exclusive access to the critical section, it is necessary to ensure that the global interrupt is very short, such as the time to run several machine instructions.
+>Since shutting down the global interrupt will cause the entire system to fail to respond to the interrupt, when using the global interrupt as a means of exclusive access to the critical section, it is necessary to ensure that the global interrupt is very short, such as the time to run several machine instructions.